Genealogy of flows of continuous-state branching processes via flows of partitions and the Eve property: Appendix

 Then we define $L:\mathscr{D}([0,+\infty],[0,+\infty])\rightarrow \mathscr{D}([0,+\infty],[0,+\infty])$ by setting

 Conversely, one can verify that $L^{-1}(g) = g\circ J(g)$ where, for all $g \in \mathscr{D}([0,+\infty],[0,+\infty])$

-Consider a $\Psi$-Lévy process $Y$ started from $1$ stopped whenever reaching $0$, the result of Lamperti ensures that $L^{-1}(Y)$ is a $\Psi$-CSBP started from $1$, and that $L(Z)$ is a $\Psi$-Lévy started from $1$ stopped whenever reaching $0$.
+Consider a $\Psi$-L\'evy process $\rY$ started from $1$ stopped whenever reaching $0$, the result of Lamperti ensures that $L^{-1}(\rY)$ is a $\Psi$-CSBP started from $1$, and that $L(\rZ)$ is a $\Psi$-L\'evy started from $1$ stopped whenever reaching $0$.